ariary/QueenSono/README.md

 ### Example 2: Send without "ACK"
-*\> In this example we want to send a message without waiting for echo reply (it could be useful in the case if target firewall filter incoming icmp packet)*
+*\> In this example we want to send a message without waiting for echo reply (it could be useful in  case the target firewall filters incoming icmp packet)*

 ![demo](https://github.com/ariary/QueenSono/blob/main/img/qssono-trunc.gif?raw=true)